bassoy/ttm/README.md

 A simple example of the tensor-matrix multiplication is the matrix-matrix multiplication with $\mathbf{C} = \mathbf{B} \cdot \mathbf{A}$ with $q=1$.
 The number of dimensions (order) $p$ and the dimensions $n_r$ as well as the linear tensor layout $\mathbf{\pi}$ of the tensors $\underline{\mathbf{A}}$ and $\underline{\mathbf{C}}$ can be chosen at runtime.

-All function implementations are based on the Loops-Over-GEMM (LOG) approach and utilize high-performance `GEMM` or `GEMV` routines of `BLAS` such as OpenBLAS or Intel MKL without transposing the tensor.
+All function implementations are based on the Loops-Over-GEMM (LOG) approach and utilize high-performance `GEMM` or `GEMV` routines of `BLAS` such as OpenBLAS or Intel MKL without transposing tensors.
 The library is an extension of the [boost/ublas](https://github.com/boostorg/ublas) tensor library containing the sequential version.
-Implementation details and runtime behevior of the tensor-matrix multiplication functions are described in ???.

-Please have a look at the [wiki](https://github.com/bassoy/ttv/wiki) page for more informations about the **usage**, **function interfaces** and the **setting parameters**.
+Please have a look at the [wiki](https://github.com/bassoy/ttm/wiki) page for more informations about the **usage**, **function interfaces** and the **setting parameters**.

 ## Key Features

 ### Flexibility
-* Contraction mode `q`, tensor order `p`, tensor extents `n` and tensor layout `pi` can be chosen at runtime
+* Contraction mode $q$, tensor order $p$, tensor extents $n$ and tensor layout $\mathbf{\pi}$ can be chosen at runtime
 * Supports any linear tensor layout inlcuding the first-order and last-order storage layouts
 * Offers two high-level and one C-like low-level interfaces for calling the tensor-times-matrix multiplication
 * Implemented independent of a tensor data structure (can be used with `std::vector` and `std::array`)
-* Supports float, double, complex and double complex data types (and more if a BLAS library is not used)
+* Currently supports float and double

 ### Performance
-* Multi-threading support with OpenMP
+* Multi-threading support with OpenMP v4.5 or higher
 * Can be used with and without a BLAS implementation
 * Performs in-place operations without transposing the tensor - no extra memory needed
 * For large tensors reaches peak matrix-times-matrix performance